 CRISPR perturbations provide a new way to measure how combinations of enhancers regulate gene expression.
 We reanalyzed data from a single-cell CRISPRi experiment designed to map enhancers to the genes that they regulate.
-Since this dataset transduced gRNAs with a high MOI, multiple enhancers within 1MB of the same gene were sometimes perturbed within the same cells, making it possible to analyze the joint effects of multiple enhancers on gene expression.
-Our analysis of two CRISPRi datasets (Fig. 3,4A) and additional in silico sequence perturbations (Fig. 4B,C) support a model in which enhancers act multiplicatively to control gene expression.
-Such a model was previously proposed by Dukler et al.5, whose analysis of enhancers supported either a logistic or multiplicative model of regulatory activity over an additive model; however, this study was limited to examining enhancers at only two loci.
-Likewise, a subsequent study proposed the now well-known ABC model of activity based on a perturbation experiment targeting candidate enhancers for 30 genes; however, this study perturbed each enhancer individually and so its conclusions about their regulatory activity cannot be extended to the phenomenon of joint enhancer effects32.
+Since this dataset transduced gRNAs with a high MOI, multiple enhancers within 1 Mb of the same gene were sometimes perturbed within the same cells, making it possible to analyze the joint effects of multiple enhancers on gene expression.
+Our analyses of two CRISPRi datasets (Figures 3 and 4A) and additional in silico sequence perturbations (Figures 4B and 4C) support a model in which enhancers act multiplicatively to control gene expression.
+Such a model was previously proposed by Dukler et al.,5 whose analysis of super-enhancers supported either a logistic or multiplicative model of regulatory activity over an additive model; however, this study was limited to examining enhancers at only two loci.
+Likewise, a subsequent study proposed the well-known ABC model of activity based on a perturbation experiment targeting candidate enhancers for 30 genes; however, this study perturbed each enhancer individually, so its conclusions about their regulatory activity cannot be extended to the phenomenon of joint enhancer effects.31 A novel aspect of our study is that we analyzed joint perturbations of thousands of pairs of enhancers across the genome.
+Under a multiplicative model of enhancer activity, we analyzed pairs of enhancers that were jointly perturbed by CRISPRi and found that the experimental results resemble those expected under the null hypothesis of no enhancer interactions (Figures 3B, 3C, and 4A).